The Essay Library

 Video essays should be submitted here.
 We'll need two things from you:

-Submissions are due December 2, 2023 at 11:59 PM ET.
-The essays will then be edited together and Vol. 6 will be published shortly after (a week or so later).
+Submissions are due October 6, 2024 at 11:59 PM EDT.
+The essays will then be edited together and Vol. 8 will be published shortly after.

 • Voiceover narration is not required.